Recently Viewed:Beaches of Oahu Beaches of Oahu

 Waimanalo Beach: 20 minutes past Makapuu Beach on the Windward Coast, this beach park holds ample parking and is host to many local picnics and parties.
 This six-and-a-half-kilometres stretch of sand, fronting calm, clear waters is a great place to learn how to bodyboard and bodysurf.

 Lanikai Beach: Ranked as the world’s No. 1 beach by Conde Nast in 1996, Lanikai, nestled in a residential neighborhood of Kailua, features white sparkling sand, calm waters and, for those wanting to be more active, two mini islands called the Mokuluas (Moks) that can be reached via kayak.

-Kailua Beach: This beach is just around the corner from Lanikai and is known for its windsurfing, boat ramp and the opportunity to rent sailboards, kayaks or canoes.
+Kailua Beach: This beach is just around the corner from Lanikai and is known for its crystal blues waters and white sand.
 Ample parking and full facilities make this a popular beach for families.

 Kualoa Regional Park: Across from Kualoa Ranch, this beautiful beach park offers spectacular views down the east coast of Oahu as well as Mokolii (Chinaman’s Hat), an islet off the Windward Coast.

 South Shore Beaches: